 - BolaJoe Cafe Mocha Oatmeal

 - J.J.
 Lomonaco Sicilian Cookies

 When I saw the tea, I immediately thought about re-purposing it into something other than a cup of tea.

-I’m not much of a tea drinker, since my day revolves around numerous cups of hot and cold coffee (and ice cream + coffee, ala affogato coffee).
+Other than the occasional cardamom tea latte, I’m not much of a tea drinker, since my day revolves around numerous cups of hot and cold coffee (and ice cream + coffee, ala affogato coffee).
 Still, the tea was too nice to let go to waste.

 The result is a creamy and rich vanilla-based ice cream that is lightly flavored with tea.

 I used another item from the crate – Lush Gourmet Foods Coconut Lavender Handcrafted Almonds – as a garnish for the finished tea ice cream.